Slices of History

 As towns grew into cities, baking bread became a commercial activity.
 Free standing stone or brick ovens with doors seem to be a Greek idea.
 Bakeries flourished in Athens 2500 years ago and Greek bakers were making and selling bread in Rome three centuries later.

 During the Middle Ages, bread was used as a plate.
 A square piece of bread, called a trencher, served to hold other foods and soak up the juices of the stews that were common fare.
 After the meal, one could eat one’s trencher, but because it was very course and dense and purposefully stale, it was more often given to the poor, or fed to dogs.

-As we’ve noted elsewhere, The Nicer Slicer is the evolution of an earlier kitchen tool.
+The Nicer Slicer is the evolution of an earlier kitchen tool.
 The original Slice-a-Slice was manufactured during the 1940's and 1950's in Duncannon, Pennsylvania by the Ace Manufacturing Company.

 The fact that some families continue to use their antique slicers 70 years later is a testament to its usefulness.
 As times and tastes changed, many Slice-a-Slice tools were relegated to Grandma’s attic, and later to garage sales.
 As its popularity faded, so did the knowledge of how to effectively use the Slice-a-Slice.
 Blogs of old kitchen utensil collectors are full of questions and photos asking if anyone knows what its purpose was.